pankamyk/laravel-shop_with_shops/README.md

 Clone repo, run "composer install", make .env and edit it to suit your needs, generate key.

-Depends on php, laravel, postgresql.
+Depends on composer, php, laravel, postgresql.